 Our body of work spans in-game cinematics, branding + creative strategy, intro animations, visual identities for marketing campaigns, title sequences, logo systems, key art, game assets, lookdev, event packaging, broadcast packages, end tags, custom typography, and even sometimes strictly sound design or writing.
 Basically we’re game for any project to which we can add creative or conceptual value.

-Currently there are twelve of us on staff, plus a small handful of trusted extended team members who are specialists in other areas.
+Currently there are fifteen of us on staff, plus a small handful of trusted extended team members who are specialists in other areas.

 Yep.
 Folks often think we’re a much bigger company because of all the high profile stuff that we get to work on.
 Over the years, we’ve had plenty of opportunities to double or triple in size to keep up with demand, but we’ve chosen to really embrace the boutique-style + family model, even if it means having to turn down exciting projects when we’re already booked up.
 That said, it always crushes us to have to pass up good work, so we’re constantly trying to find the right balance and always seeking out that special brand of talent that fits into our close-knit team.